Maria McKee: Music

-Her song "If Love Is a Red Dress, Hang Me in Rags" was personally selected by Quentin Tarantino for his feature film Pulp Fiction.
+Her song "If Love Is a Red Dress (Hang Me in Rags)" was personally selected by Quentin Tarantino for his feature film Pulp Fiction.
 It is the only original song on the soundtrack.

-In 1992 she released the song "Sweetest Child" which was produced by Youth and featured Robert "Throb" Young from the band Primal Scream.
+In 1992, she released the song "Sweetest Child", which was produced by Youth and featured Robert "Throb" Young from the band Primal Scream.

-Following her debut, she has released five studio and two live albums.
-The album Life Is Sweet debuted her lead guitar work described as "feral" by Mojo magazine which listed it as runner up to album of the year in their critics poll.
-The raw postmodern album (produced by Mark Freegard) represented a smash up of her roots rock persona and is seen as a demarcation event in her career.
-The later three, High Dive, Peddlin' Dreams and Late December, were released independently via her own Viewfinder Records label (distributed in the UK via Cooking Vinyl).
+Following her debut, McKee released five studio records and two live albums.
+The album Life Is Sweet featured her lead guitar work described as "feral" by the British Mojo magazine, which listed it as a runner-up to album of the year in their critics’ poll.
+The raw, postmodern album (produced by Mark Freegard) was a marked shift from her previous roots rock style.
+Her later three records, High Dive (2003), Peddlin' Dreams (2005) and Late December (2007), were released independently via her own label, Viewfinder Records (distributed in the UK via Cooking Vinyl).

-In 1995, Bette Midler recorded two of McKee's songs—"To Deserve You" and "The Last Time"—for her platinum album Bette of Roses.
-In 1998, The Dixie Chicks recorded McKee's "Am I the Only One (Who's Ever Felt This Way?)" and included it on their Grammy-nominated album Wide Open Spaces.
+In 1995, Bette Midler recorded two of McKee's songs—"To Deserve You" and "The Last Time"—for her platinum album, Bette of Roses.
+In 1998, country trio The Chicks recorded McKee's "Am I the Only One (Who's Ever Felt This Way?)", featuring several notable solos by fiddler Martie Maguire.
+The band included the track on their Grammy-nominated debut album Wide Open Spaces.
+In 2003, during their Top of the World Tour, The Chicks invited opening act Joan Osborne back to the stage to perform the song with them on several occasions.

 McKee appears on the 2014 compilation Songs from a Stolen Spring that paired Western musicians with artists from the Arab Spring.
 On the album, her performance of the Tony Joe White song "Ol' Mother Earth" was meshed with "I Still Exist" by the Egyptian band Massar Egbari.

 She recorded a medley of "Ride a White Swan" and "She Was Born to Be My Unicorn" for the Marc Bolan tribute album Angel Headed Hipster, produced by Hal Willner.
 The album also includes tracks by Gavin Friday, Father John Misty and Nick Cave.